Super Crazy: World Television Champion and various feuds (2000-2001)

-Independent circuit (2001–2005)
+Independent circuit and Japan (2001–2005)

 After ECW folded, Super Crazy wrestled for different promotions in the US, including the hardcore promotions Xtreme Pro Wrestling (XPW) and Combat Zone Wrestling (CZW), cementing his status as "the Extreme Luchador" or "the Insane Luchador".
 He also began working for Puerto Rico-based International Wrestling Association (IWA).
 At Ring of Honor's debut show, The Era of Honor Begins on February 23, 2002, Crazy defeated Eddie Guerrero to become the inaugural IWA Intercontinental Heavyweight Champion.
 He was defeated for the title on April 6 by Andy Anderson.
 Crazy regained the title on April 13 when Anderson forfeited it due to injury.
 Crazy lost the title once more on April 20, when he was defeated by Anarchy.
 Super Crazy also held the IWA Hardcore Championship on nine occasions between 2002 and 2005.
 He also held the IWA World Junior Heavyweight Championship three times in that time period.
 On February 24, 2001, Super Crazy defeated Pablo Marquez to win the UWA World Junior Heavyweight Championship, which like the UWA Welterweight title was still used on the independent scene in Mexico and Puerto Rico.
 By the end of 2001 Super Crazy vacated the UWA Junior Heavyweight title.
 Super Crazy made a couple of special appearances for his old company AAA, teaming with El Alebrije and Randy to defeat Máscara Magligna, Pentagón and Monsther at the 2001 Verano de Escandalo.
 At the following year's Verano de Escandalo Super Crazy teamed with Mr. Águila, La Parka and Latin Lover to defeat Cibernético, Heavy Metal, Héctor Garza and Leatherface.

 He made four tours with New Japan Pro-Wrestling (NJPW) in 2002 and 2003.
 His first tour lasted from November to December 2002 and saw Super Crazy work mainly tag matches, teaming mainly with Koji Kanemoto and/or The Stampede Kid against a variety of opponents including Jushin Thunder Liger, El Samurai and Heat.
 His second tour took place in February 2003 and saw Super Crazy team up mainly with Curry Man and Tiger Mask.
 Super Crazy mainly faced Jushin Thunder Liger's CTU faction.
 The third tour took place in May 2003, this time Super Crazy often worked with other Luchadors touring NJPW at the time including Último Guerrero, Rey Bucanero and Sangre Azteca.
 His fourth, and so far final, NJPW tour took place in October and November 2003, again Crazy mainly worked in tag team matches, siding with Koji Kanemoto or Tiger Mask against a variety of opponents.
 Super Crazy appeared on the March 5, 2003 edition of Total Nonstop Action Wrestling's weekly PPV's as one of Konnan's luchador challengers, where he lost to Jerry Lynn.
 Between January and March 2005 Super Crazy worked for the Japanese promotion Pro Wrestling ZERO-ONE, winning the ZERO-ONE/UPW/WORLD-1 International Junior Heavyweight Championship from Tatsuhito Takaiwa on December 18, 2004.
 Crazy lost the title to Ikuto Hidaka on April 14, 2005, at Zero-1's Outburst Revolution show.